huffSamuel/NumberPersistence/README.md

 # Use

 1. Build
-2. dotnet persistenceNumbers.dll
+2. `dotnet persistenceNumbers.dll`
-3. Wait...
+3. Wait for your results

 This project will count up to ulong.MaxValue (18,446,744,073,709,551,615) to find the most persistent number.
 There are some minor optimizations included that will help the counting process.